2020PB/police-brutality/reports/Texas.md

 ### Police spray a man in the face while he stands still ~3 feet away from them.

+A man wearing glasses and with his hands in his pockets stands still approximately 3-4 feet away from police officers with bicycles.
+An officer is spraying him directly in the face.

 **Links**

 * https://old.reddit.com/r/Bad_Cop_No_Donut/comments/guhgfq/please_let_others_see_this_this_guy_did_not/